humanforce/dotnet-challenge-batibot323/AppointmentScheduling/Solutioning.md

 ## Disclaimer
 I'll be using GitHub Copilot as it's a tool meant to be used to aid us in our work.
 Plus the interview with Lachlan and Mike seem to point out that AI tools are meant to be used.

+## Thoughts
+- Should the entities be what it should exactly look like in the db?
+Does this mean that Doctor's Available Time Slots (ATS) would be normalized?
+No, it shouldn't exist in the DB as ATS would be dependent on the input date and it's not worth saving into the DB.
+Approach would be that the entity Doctor shall have ATS as property but it's not required but we can populate when necessary.